jatpatel/brewery_db_api_fetch/README.md

-# Typescript & Durandal Demo application
+# BreweryDB api fetch demo

 This application is for demostration purpose only...